mdaskalov/mdaskalov/README.md

 - 👋 Hi, I’m here!
 - Give me a ⭐️ if you like what I am doing!
-- 👀 I’m interested in IoT, Music, and lot more...
+- 👀 I’m interested in IoT, Music, and much more...

 <!---
 mdaskalov/mdaskalov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.